 The first detail is the encouragement Jesus gave as part of the solution.
 Matthew 9:38 records Jesus’ encouragement to his disciples.
 “Pray to the Lord who is in charge of the harvest; ask him to send more workers into his fields.”
 Oh, recruitment is difficult, but we were never intended to do this in our own power.
 That’s good to remember.

-There are many forms of leadership, but in the church, one big part of leadership is the role of pastor.
+There are many forms of leadership, but in the church, one big part of leadership is the need for pastor training.
 The person serving as pastor is certainly not the only part of the body of Christ.
 But the pastor is also not like an appendix, as if they are a mysterious and unnecessary part of our physical body.

 But not the entire picture.

 It might not appear that we have a problem.
 After all, if the current pastors are healthy and able to serve longer, then we don’t have a need to fill these roles.
-Over 50% of current pastors responding to the same Barna study admit to being unhealthy and discouraged.
+Over 50% of current pastors responding to surveys3 admit to being unhealthy and discouraged.
 Many denominations are reporting that, while they do not currently have a shortage of pastors, they do not see a source of supply coming that will be able to replace the aging demographic.

-They have what they are calling an Empty Pulpit Crisis.
+We have what is called an empty pulpit crisis.
 When we see this Boomer population of pastors inevitably enter into retirement, will there be enough young men and women to replace all the positions they leave?
 Will the next generation of harvest fields even have leaders available to recruit the few willing volunteers?

-While there is no one solution to repair what is broken in the Church in America, Grace College is doing its part to assist.
+While there is no one solution to repair what is broken in the church in America, Grace College is doing its part to help train individuals in how to become a pastor.
 One of the alarming stats from the Barna study reveals that 57% of pastors report being unable to pay their bills.
 Like many college students entering any field of social services, being able to pay back student loans is a concern.
 This is especially true when potential income is not high.

-Part of the solution is Grace College’s Blended Program.
+Part of the solution is Grace College’s Accelerated Program.
 This program enables students to receive their Bachelor’s degree and a Master’s of Divinity in just five years.
-Given that many Master’s of Divinity programs take three to four years on their own, the Blended Program is a difference maker.
+Given that many Master’s of Divinity programs take three to four years on their own, the Blended Program is a difference-maker.
 But don’t assume that the focus is all on speed.

-If you are interested in finding out more about Grace College and our Blended Program, give us a call today.
-Your story of a healthy and vibrant ministry does not have to wait any longer.
+If you are interested in finding out how to become a pastor, give us a call today.
+Your journey to leading a healthy and vibrant ministry does not have to wait any longer.